ahidashrafs/ahidashrafs/README.md

 ### What I do

-**Flood & hydrology mapping** — elevation, slope, drainage, rainfall data combined into risk maps
+**Flood & hydrology mapping** — elevation, slope, drainage, and rainfall layers combined to identify where risk is highest

-**Groundwater analysis** — locating recharge zones using soil, LULC, and terrain layers
+**Groundwater analysis** — soil, LULC, and terrain data used to locate viable recharge zones

-**Remote sensing** — LULC classification and NDVI analysis from Landsat imagery
+**Remote sensing** — LULC classification and NDVI change tracking from Landsat imagery

-**MCDA / AHP modelling** — weighted spatial overlays in ArcGIS Pro

 ---

 ### Tools